jtluoto/gh-actions-docker-demo/README.md

-# GitHub Actions for publishing Docker images
+# Exercise: GitHub Actions for publishing Docker images

 In the .github/workfkows directory, there is a file called publish.yml.
 This file contains the stub of a GitHub Actions workflow that tests a minimal node.js app, builds a Docker image and publishes it to ghcr.io (GitHub Container Registry).
 Implement the missing parts of the workflow.